bodrick/awesome/TOPICS.md

 *   [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
 Built with a focus for manga and the goal of being a full solution for all your reading needs.
 Setup your own server and share your reading collection with your friends and family.
 *   [streamaserver/streama](https://github.com/streamaserver/streama) - Self hosted streaming media server. https://docs.streama-project.com/
 *   [UniversalMediaServer/UniversalMediaServer](https://github.com/UniversalMediaServer/UniversalMediaServer) - A DLNA, UPnP and HTTP(S) Media Server.

-## metadata

-*   [Kareadita/Kavita](https://github.com/Kareadita/Kavita) - Kavita is a fast, feature rich, cross platform reading server.
-Built with a focus for manga and the goal of being a full solution for all your reading needs.
-Setup your own server and share your reading collection with your friends and family.
-*   [pymedusa/Medusa](https://github.com/pymedusa/Medusa) - Automatic Video Library Manager for TV Shows.
-It watches for new episodes of your favorite shows, and when they are posted it does its magic.
-*   [diskoverdata/diskover-community](https://github.com/diskoverdata/diskover-community) - Diskover Community Edition - Open source file indexer, file search engine and data management and analytics powered by Elasticsearch
-*   [evoluteur/structured-filter](https://github.com/evoluteur/structured-filter) - jQuery UI widget for structured queries like "Contacts where Firstname starts with A and Birthday before 1/1/2000 and State in (CA, NY, FL)"...

 ## pdf